 Shepherds with suspected protein sensitivities.
 If your dog reacts to chicken or beef-based foods (itching, digestive issues, ear infections), a novel protein is a logical next step before jumping to prescription diets.
 Taste of the Wild makes that switch affordable.

 Dogs with sensitive digestion.
 The prebiotic fiber and avoidance of common triggers may help.
-“May” is the operative word — every dog responds differently.
+“May” is the operative word.
+Every dog responds differently, and a sensitive stomach food guide can help narrow options.

 The Diamond Pet Foods connection cuts both ways.
 Scale keeps prices down, but shared facilities mean your dog’s food is made on the same lines as budget brands.
 Quality control at that volume is harder than at a smaller operation.